 It might be a bit drastic, but think of this home as being white vanilla ice cream with the controlled chaos of chocolate poured on top.
-If you had any doubts as to the power of plywood and its architectural potential, this series of dynamic interior spaces should quell them.
+If you had any doubts as to the power of plywood and its architectural potential, this series of dynamic interior spaces full of built-in elements should quell them.

 The Japanese firm Geneto has a love for MDF, OSB and other works of hybrid wood that they have applied to the installation of everything from store shelving display systems to private high-end residential spaces like this one.
 Sharp lines divide sections of bright, matte-white surface and bold, near-black built-ins made of glossy-finished plywood.

-In some ways, they have taken lessons from commercial architecture and applied them here, including a focus on active spatial sequences and story-telling interior designs.
+In some ways, they have taken lessons from commercial architecture and applied them here for “DG House,” including a focus on active spatial sequences and story-telling interior designs.

 Hard as teak, rich as cherry and dark as aged mahogany, the tongue-and-groove flooring matches the prefinished paneling of built-in plywood desks, benches, cabinets and shelves that rise up to create rooms-within-rooms of various sizes within larger white spaces.

 The reflective stain produces an gloss effect that speaks to a love of luxury hardwood lumber – or at least marine-grade plywood board panels – but done for a fraction of the cost since the dark color can cover variations in tone and overall visual quality.